isomerpages/pa-cdcne/index.md

       description: Keep up to date on the latest happenings!
       button: Subscribe Now
       url: /Permalink
-  - resources:
-      button: Find out more
-      title: How we can help you
   - infopic:
       title: National Day Celebrations @ North East
       subtitle: Save the date on 6 August!